-Included in Portfolio management fees on the Statements of Comprehensive Income is \$1 (2022 - \$1) charged by CST Savings for expenses incurred to monitor and manage the portfolio managers.
-No amount is included in Accounts payable and accrued liabilities owing to CST Savings at April 30, 2023, and October 31, 2022, relating to these expenses.
+Included in Portfolio management fees on the Statements of Comprehensive Income is 1(2024 - 1) charged by CST Savings for expenses incurred to monitor and manage the portfolio managers.
+As at April 30, 2025 and October 31, 2024, there were no amounts payable to CST Savings, relating to these expenses.